openfga/rfcs/20231214-listUsers-api.md

 ```
 Two things are important to point out about this response:

-1. We didn't return `user:will` twice, because once we find the group `group:engineering#member`, which this user is apart of, we stop expanding that group because it matches one of the provided `user_filter` inputs, namely the `group#member` filter.
+1. We didn't return `user:will` twice, because once we find the group `group:engineering#member`, which this user is apart of, we stop expanding that group because it matches one of the provided `user_filters` inputs, namely the `group#member` filter.
 So in this case for this user we only return the computed relation that stems from the `document:example#editor` resolution path.

 2. Notice the usage of the relation 'viewer' in the request.
 This relation is the greatest common denominator of the relations included in the list of permissions in the UI dialog next to each user/subject's name.
 Here's how to interpret the response and how the Google Docs app would use the response to build the UI: